NabeelGhalib/cyclistic-case-study/README.md

 from cycletripsall

 ```
 Now the data is ready for analysis.

 ### Analyze
-I found out total no. casual and member users and their minimum ride_length, maximum ride_length and average ride_length.
+- Finding total no. casual and member users and their minimum ride_length, maximum ride_length and average ride_length.

 ```sql